 Can I open my garage door if my cables come off?

 No, we do not recommend it.
-If the cables are off and you manage to raise the door it is basically free-floating and could crash to the ground.
-Usually, when the cables come off, they wrap around the torsion tube and create a “birds nest” with the cable that won’t allow the door to move in either direction.
+If the cables are off and you manage to raise the door, it is free-floating and could crash to the ground.
+Usually, when the cables come off, they wrap around the torsion tube and create a “bird’s nest” with the cable that won’t allow the door to move in either direction.

 How to install/replace garage door cables

-Dangerous: Please call a trained tech do not attempt.
-First, if it’s a repair, we make sure the tension has been fully removed from the springs.
-Starting on the left side of the door, we attach the cable to the bottom bracket with the loop end and run it up the side of the door, and with the swagged end run it around the drum and into the cable slot.
+Dangerous: Please call a trained tech and do not attempt.
+First, if it’s a repair, we ensure the tension has been fully removed from the springs.
+Starting on the left side of the door, we attach the cable to the bottom bracket with the loop end and run it up the side of the door, and run it around the drum and into the cable slot.
 Set the drum set screws and attach a vice grip to the torsion tube on the upper side of the tube against the wall to keep the cable tight.
-Then on the right side of the door do the same.
+Then on the right side of the door, do the same.
 However, we try and add a little tension to the cable by pulling it down while you tighten the set screws on the right-hand drum.
-Wind up the springs and we’re on our way!
+Wind up the springs, and we’re on our way!